 What does 4,000 tons of organics, recycling and garbage look like and how does it get processed in one day?
 If you are a Castro Valley Sanitary District (CVSan) resident or business owner find out for yourself and see what happens to your organics, recycling, and garbage once it leaves your curb.
-The next tour will be held March 11, 2016; see below to register.
+The next tour will be held in March 2017.

 Watch video highlights from the Davis Street Transfer Station Tour.